getredash/website/onpremise/setup/ldap-authentication.md

 	* `%(username)s` is the username entered in the ldap login page
 * `REDASH_SEARCH_DN`: The search DN to bind to.
 Ex. `"cn=users,dc=ORG,dc=local"` **[Required]**

-## Requirements

-LDAP authentication requires an additional package ldap3==2.2.4.
-This is not included in Redash by default because of a GPL license conflict.

 ## Docker

 If using LDAP in a docker setup, then you will have to create a custom image (https://github.com/getredash/redash/pull/1836#issuecomment-321331014):